Ph.D., Harvard University (2019)

 A.B., Princeton University (2006)

-His first book (under contract with Yale University Press) reassesses the life and works of the leftist Jamaican writer Claude McKay through a focus on his kaleidoscopic religious views.
-His second book project, based on his recently completed dissertation, reexamines the fictional and ethnographic works of Zora Neale Hurston through the lens of her novel Moses, Man of the Mountain (1939).
+His first book (under contract with Yale University Press) is a biography of the left-wing Jamaican writer Claude McKay.
+He is also completing a centenary edition of Jean Toomer's Cane (under contract with Norton Library).
+A third project is an academic monograph on the fictional and ethnographic works of Zora Neale Hurston, read through the lens of her novel Moses, Man of the Mountain (1939).

-Beyond his projects in literary history, he also writes on aesthetics at the juncture of black diaspora thought and continental philosophy.
+Beyond his projects in literary history, he also writes on aesthetics at the nexus of black diaspora thought and continental philosophy.

-The Black Renaissance; 20th century aesthetics; Literary Nonfiction; Religion and Literature; Phenomenology; Critical Theory
+The Black Renaissance; Literary Modernism; Religion and Literature; Aesthetics; Phenomenology; Critical Theory

-Claude McKay: A Writer’s Religious Quest (forthcoming, Yale UP)
+Claude McKay: The Eternal Quest (under contract, Yale UP)

 Zora’s Moses: Religion, Race, and Ethnographic Fictions (in progress)

-“Tenderness in Early Richard Wright,” The Cambridge Companion to Richard Wright
+“Tenderness in Early Richard Wright.”
+The Cambridge Companion to Richard Wright.
+Glenda R. Carpio, editor (Cambridge UP, 2019)